 - Costs to participate in the IDPP Annual Meeting and two-week residency on the University of Malaya campus

-- Application fees to INPUMA MPP program
+- Reimbursement of application fees to INPUMA MPP program

-Please note that from the pool of qualified applicants for IDPP fellowships, preference is given to applicants who are from an ASEAN country and are blind or visually impaired; deaf or hard of hearing; and/or mobility impaired.
+Please note that from the pool of qualified applicants for IDPP Fellowships, preference is given to applicants who are from an ASEAN country and are blind or visually impaired; deaf or hard-of-hearing; and/or mobility impaired.

 The INPUMA MPP program is designed for individuals who want to pursue a career in the public, private and non-profit sectors at the local, regional, national and international levels.
 The interdisciplinary program equips candidates with the scientific knowledge and practical experience needed to advance public interest by making policy decisions on a rational basis and by implementing policy programs effectively.